louisedelaigue/GLOBAL-BCP-CHANGE/README.md

-### This study is currently under review for publication in Nature Geoscience.

 # Ongoing spatial redistribution of a globally stable ocean biological carbon pump

+> [!IMPORTANT]
+> This study is currently under review for publication in Nature Geoscience.

 <img src="figs/Figure2a_with_uncertainty.png" width="600" height="400" />

 This repository includes the raw data and scripts used to analyze and plot data for the study: